nshidqi/nshidqi/README.md

 -->

 - 😄 Pronouns: He/Him
-- 🌱 I’m interested in Mobile/Edge Computing and Applied Artificial Intelligence.
+- 🌱 I’m interested in Mobile/Edge Computing, Ubiquitous Computing and Applied Artificial Intelligence.
-- 📫 You can reach me at this [mail](mailto:hi.nshidqi@gmail.com?subject=Hi,%20Naufal).
+- 📫 You can reach me at this [e-mail](mailto:hi.nshidqi@gmail.com?subject=Hi,%20Naufal).